 As in investing, specific knowledge is key to appropriately evaluating a nonprofit’s performance.
-Agora for Good helps donors navigate this process by providing recommendations on highly effective nonprofits through partnerships with industry experts in each sector—health, education, and environmental protection.
+Platforms like Agora for Good help donors navigate this process by providing recommendations on highly effective nonprofits through partnerships with industry experts in each sector—health, education, and environmental protection.
 Want to address clean water, for example?
 Find vetted organizations that bring clean water to those in need for just $1 a year.

 Agora’s mission is that each dollar donated by an individual—from you, your friends in finance, your grandma—is as high impact as a dollar donated by the most well-informed, wealthy philanthropist.
 You can donate wisely through three simple steps.

 Giving, like investing, works best when you proactively develop a strategy based on your vision and goals.
 Try not to only be reactive to requests for contributions; instead, start by envisioning your ideal world and the causes that would help us get there.

 With Betterment’s charitable giving service, having a strategy helps you take advantage of giving appreciated shares, which can help you earn certain tax advantages.
 Even if you just plan to give cash, developing a giving strategy can help you maximize your impact.